JosipDomazetDev/Capentory-App/README.md

 ### App-Architecture

 The architecture is based on this [official article](https://developer.android.com/jetpack/guide) that is worth reading.
-The aApp makes use of MVVM-Architecture with an additional abstracted layer.
+The app makes use of MVVM-Architecture with an additional abstracted layer.
 MVVM generally includes three logical components:

 * View -> Responsible for displaying the current data to the user.
 This layer should contain as little logic as possible.
 * ViewModel -> Responsible for performing all the logic behind the scenes.